The adaptable mindset - home buying in action!

 "It was a great decision.
 My company is open to a more mobile work culture and I do not mind driving into the office periodically.
 Richmond is a great city and the lower housing cost made it possible for us to start a family as homeowners!"

 2. Country Music Lifestyle: Some have taken the new pandemic work-from-anywhere norms to explore many areas.
 Some are moving with the seasons to areas that interest them.
 WiFi and mobile technology enable them to work hard.
 Interesting areas (ski, beach, hiking, etc) allow them to play hard.
 If you are currently living in multiple locations, it may be time to buy an investment property.
 Buy it in an area you may want to eventually live.
 You may need a property manager to handle the rental since you are not always in town.
-As we discuss in our Homeownership is an important wealth-building platform article, this will enable you to eliminate the larger renting opportunity cost.
+As we discussed in our Homeownership is an important wealth-building platform article, this will enable you to offset the larger renting opportunity cost and still build equity.
 Eventually, you may wish to live in this home.
-Once you do, this will help you realize the homeownership value.
+Once you do, this will help you realize the full homeownership value.

 3. Friends & Tenants: If you are just entering the workforce, consider a lower-cost city and buying a home with the intent to rent rooms to others.
 Mortgage companies do have programs to include rental income from others for mortgage loan income qualification.
 Most mortgage companies have low down payment mortgages (e.g., FHA-insured loans) for those with income but not as much in savings.
 There are many resources for finding more affordable U.S. housing markets.
 Here is one example from the google search “most affordable US housing markets:” Forbes Article.